 Ubuntu Educational Fund raised over £550,000 on the night with BBC Auctioneer Charlie Ross running a live pledge for the 400 guests.
 More importantly, they secured multi-year commitments for funding their U.ME.WE campaign.

-The event left a lasting impression on attendees, surprised by the unusual venue choice (The Old Sorting Office, a raw space in central London transformed into something beautiful with ‘industrial elegance’) and clever use of experiential revealed throughout the evening.
+The charity gala event left a lasting impression on attendees, surprised by the unusual venue choice (The Old Sorting Office, a raw space in central London transformed into something beautiful with ‘industrial elegance’) and clever use of experiential revealed throughout the evening.
 Like a classroom with sound bites of children laughing.
 And a cloakroom with name pegs of some of the many children the charity has helped.

-As a fitting tribute to Ubuntu Educational Fund’s vision that we creatively and sympathetically bought to life, the gala was recognised by the events industry, winning the award for Best Celebration Event.
+As a fitting tribute to Ubuntu Educational Fund’s vision that we creatively and sympathetically bought to life, the charity gala was recognised by the events industry, winning the award for Best Celebration Event.